ccao-data/data-architecture/dbt/models/location/columns.md

 {% docs column_combined_municipality_name %}
 Combines `tax_municipality_name` and `cook_municipality_name`.
-While `tax_municipality_name` is more dependable, it does not have values for Cicero due to its status as both a township and a municipality, or parcels that have been created more recently than our most recent tax data.
+`tax_municipality_name`  does not have values for parcels that have been created more recently than our most recent tax data.
+If a PIN is newer than the most recent year of tax data, this column uses `cook_municipality_name`.
-Steps:
-1. Use the value of `tax_municipality_name` if it contains one or more non-null values.
-2. Check if the PIN has a value of "Village of Cicero" or "Town of Cicero" for `cook_municipality_name` depending on whether the data is pre- or post-2007.
-3. If the PIN is newer than the most recent year of tax data coalesce the value from `cook_municipality_name`.
 We then run these values through a crosswalk file to make sure they align semantically with `tax_municipality_name`.
-4. Return the remaining NULL values from `tax_municipality_name`

 {% enddocs %}